shamshadM/shamshadm.github.io/_teaching/designs.md

 Unlike traditional designs such as RCBD or lattice designs, the P-rep design relies heavily on **mixed-effects models** for analysis.
 In these models, treatment effects may be considered fixed or random, and spatial or block effects are incorporated to account for field heterogeneity.
 In R, packages such as `lme4`, `asreml`, or `SpATS` are commonly used to analyze P-rep data, allowing for more accurate estimation of treatment performance through techniques like **Best Linear Unbiased Prediction (BLUP)**.
 {: .text-justify}

 Overall, the P-rep design offers significant advantages in terms of flexibility and resource efficiency.
 It enables researchers to evaluate a large number of treatments with improved precision compared to fully unreplicated designs, while avoiding the high cost of complete replication.
 However, careful planning and appropriate statistical analysis are essential to ensure reliable results.
-A detailed and systematic explanation can be found in the [Blog Post Section](/posts/2026/03/p-rep-design-analysis/)
+A detailed and systematic explanation of partial replicated design can be found in the [Blog Post Section](/posts/2026/03/p-rep-design-analysis/)
 {: .text-justify}

 ---

 ## Spatial Analysis with AR1 × AR1 Model

-R**Spatial Analysis with AR1 × AR1 Model** is a powerful statistical approach used in field experiments to account for **spatial correlation** among observations.
+**Spatial Analysis with AR1 × AR1 Model** is a powerful statistical approach used in field experiments to account for **spatial correlation** among observations.
 In agricultural trials, experimental units (plots) are arranged in rows and columns, and measurements taken from nearby plots are often more similar than those farther apart due to underlying environmental gradients such as soil fertility, moisture, or management practices.
 Traditional designs like RCBD assume independence of errors, which is often violated in practice.
 The AR1 × AR1 (first-order autoregressive in both directions) model explicitly captures this spatial dependence, leading to more accurate estimation of treatment effects and improved statistical efficiency.
 {: .text-justify}

 The AR1 × AR1 model assumes that correlation between observations decreases exponentially with distance in both the **row direction (horizontal)** and the **column direction (vertical)**.
 It introduces two parameters: one for row-wise correlation (ρ<sub>row</sub>) and one for column-wise correlation (ρ<sub>col</sub>).
 The covariance structure of the residuals is modeled as the **Kronecker product** of two AR1 processes, one for rows and one for columns.
 This means that plots closer together have higher correlation, while those farther apart are less correlated.
 By incorporating this structure into the model, spatial trends that are not captured by blocking alone can be effectively controlled.